nico/clangtut/tut.markdown

 statistics about your program, and you feel that `grep` doesn't cut it?
 Then clang is for you.

-This tutorials will offer a tour through clang's preprocessor, parser, and AST libraries.
+This tutorial will offer a tour through clang's preprocessor, parser, and AST libraries.
 As example, we will write a program that collects a list of all globals defined and used in a program.
 For [these](input07.h) [input](input07_1.c) [files](input07_2.c), this [output](input07.html) will be